sigsep/open-unmix-paper-joss/paper.md

 Open-Unmix was developed by Fabian-Robert Stöter and Antoine Liutkus at inria Montpellier.
-The design of the deep neural network architecture was done in close collaboration with Stefan Uhlich and Yuku Mitsufuji from Sony Coorporation.
+The design of the deep neural network architecture was done in close collaboration with Stefan Uhlich and Yuki Mitsufuji from Sony Coorporation.

 # References